Understanding pensions

 You may not have much spare money when you’re just starting out in the workforce, and saving for your retirement might not be high on your list of priorities.

-If you can afford it, it may be worth putting away a bit of extra into your pension each pay.
+If you can afford it, you may wish to put away a bit extra into your pension each pay.
 It doesn’t even need to be much, but whatever you put in will build up over time and, you could be thanking yourself later on.
 Find out how you can pay extra into your pension.

-Any decision to join a pension scheme or to pay extra in is an important one and you should make sure you receive proper financial advice before making any decisions.
+Any decision to join a pension scheme or to pay extra in is an important one and you may wish to consider obtaining proper financial advice before making any decisions.

 You should keep track of all your pension savings during your career and consider how much monthly income you think you will need in retirement.